CURRENT Projects

 PROJECT PLAY (PLAYING TO LEARN ABOUT YOU): PROMOTING ETHNIC-RACIAL IDENTITY IN YOUNG CHILDREN

 The goal of this project is to better understand caregivers' and children’s thoughts about their ethnicity, race, and culture and how it relates to children’s development and caregivers’ parenting.
-We also hope to understand how caregivers and children talk about ethnicity, race, and culture during a play session.
+We also hope to understand how caregivers and children between the ages of 3 to 7 years of age talk about ethnicity, race, and culture during a play session.
 Dr. Williams is the Principal Investigator of this study.
 Our goal is to develop play interventions to discuss ethnicity, race, and culture!

 This initiative is a collaboration across three universities and labs: EMPOWER Youth Lab, the Antiracism, Resistance, Identity, Socialization, and Equity (ARISE) Lab (Director: Annabelle Atkin), & the Cultural Developmental Science (CDS) Lab (Director: Keita Christophe).
 There are more than 7 million individuals in the U.S. who are Multiracial, and over half are under 18 years of age.
 Traditionally, Multiracial individuals’ experiences have been missing in much of psychological research.
 The goal of this initiative is to design and lead innovative research and interventions with Multiracial children and family cultural experiences and development.
 Our team has two goals: